GlacioHack/geoutils/doc/source/core_array_funcs.md

 NumPy possesses an [array interface](https://numpy.org/doc/stable/reference/arrays.interface.html) that allows to properly map their functions on objects that depend on {class}`ndarrays<numpy.ndarray>`.

-GeoUtils integrates this interface to work with all {class}`Rasters<geoutils.Raster>` and their subclasses.
+GeoUtils utilizes this interface to work with all {class}`Rasters<geoutils.Raster>` and their subclasses.

 ## Universal functions